mlindsk/molic/README.md

 ### Fitting an Interaction Graph

-The `efs` algorithm is a **forward** model selection algorithm.
-This means, that the algorithm starts from the **null-graph** with no edges and keep adding edges until a stopping criterion is met.
 We fit the interaction graph for the `vgood` cars and plot the result.

 ``` r
 G_vgood  <- fit_graph(vgood_cars, q = 0.5, trace = FALSE) # AIC (q = 0) and BIC (q = 1)